Scalable Quantum Memory Development

 Insights regarding defects in the surface oxide help inform new methods for improving qubit coherence.

-Exploring the role of entanglement for next-generation detector technology, with applications to fundamental physics
+Exploring the role of entanglement for next-generation detector technology, with applications to fundamental physics.

 QSA scientists developed a novel protocol for the single-step generation of N-body entangling interactions between trapped ion qubits.
 This capability supports more efficient execution of quantum algorithms, which have better performance in the face of decoherence and other errors.